Peter Sidorkiewicz: Hartford Whalers (1985–1992)

-When Sidorkiewicz was acquired by the Hartford Whalers from the Washington Capitals, he remained with the Binghamton Whalers of the AHL, as the two clubs shared the team.
+When Sidorkiewicz was acquired by Hartford from Washington, he remained with the Binghamton Whalers as the two clubs shared the team.
+Along with Mike Liut and Steve Weeks, Sidorkiewicz was acquired by Hartford's general manager Emile Francis in an effort to rebuild the Whalers.
 Sidorkiewicz had an impressive 1984–85 season with Binghamton, going 31–9–5 with a 3.05 GAA in 45 games.
-In the post-season, Sidorkiewicz went 4–4 with a 3.87 GAA in eight games with the AHL Whalers.
+In the post-season, Sidorkiewicz went 4–4 with a 3.87 GAA in eight games with the AHL Whalers which were eliminated in the Calder Cup semi-finals by the Baltimore Skipjacks.
 In 1985–86, Sidorkiewicz had a 21–22–3 record with a 3.19 GAA in 49 games with Binghamton, helping the club reach the playoffs.
-In four post-season games, Sidorkiewicz had a 1–3 record with a 3.06 GAA.
+His GAA led the AHL.
+In four post-season games, Sidorkiewicz had a 1–3 record with a 3.06 GAA as the Whalers lost in six games to the St. Catharines Saints.
 Sidorkiewicz had a very solid 1986–87 with Binghamton, earning a 23–16–0 record in 57 games with a 2.92 GAA and a .889 save percentage.
-In the playoffs, Sidorkiewicz had a 6–7 record with a 2.72 GAA in 13 games.
+In the playoffs, the Whalers defeated the New Haven Nighthawks in seven games in the opening series, but lost to the Rochester Americans in six games in the following round.
+Sidorkiewicz had a 6–7 record with a 2.72 GAA in 13 games.
+He was named to the AHL's Second All-Star Team.

 Sidorkiewicz returned to Binghamton for the 1987–88, going 19–17–3 with a 3.68 GAA in 42 games, helping the club reach the post-season.
 In three playoff games, Sidorkiewicz was 0–2 with a 3.27 GAA.
-Sidorkiewicz also saw his NHL debut in 1987–88, as he started for the Hartford Whalers on October 16, 1987 against the Washington Capitals.
-Sidorkiewicz made 30 saves in his NHL debut, however, suffered a 6–2 loss to Washington in his only NHL game for the season.
+Sidorkiewicz also saw his NHL debut in 1987–88, after he was recalled when starting goaltender Mike Liut was sidelined with back spasms.
+He started for the Hartford Whalers on October 16, 1987 against the Washington Capitals in his only NHL game for the season.
+Sidorkiewicz made 30 saves in his NHL debut though the Whalers lost 6–2, with Bengt-Åke Gustafsson scoring twice for the Capitals.